 Huntingdale Station car park closure

-Huntingdale station partial car park closure of up to 80 car spaces from 7:00am Monday 13 February to 6:00pm Monday 20 March 2017.
+Huntingdale Station car park is partially closed with up to 80 car spaces required from 7:00am Monday 13 February to 6:00pm Monday 20 March 2017.
 This car park closure is due to rail systems infrastructure works.
 The works also involve the full closure of the Parkiteer bicycle storage facility at Huntingdale Station.
-Alternative bicycle parking is available on the station platforms and in Parkiteer cages at Oakleigh and Westall stations.
+Alternative bicycle parking is available on the station platforms and in Parkiteer bicycle cages at Oakleigh and Westall stations.

 To ensure there is no loss of parking for rail customers during construction, car parks have been extended to provide 147 additional car spaces at Clayton Station.